- Car Reviews

 What's the verdict?

 The Transit feels as British as bangers and mash or a pint of bitter and is just as iconic for many people.
-The fact it hasn’t been built in Britain for six years is almost beside the point.
+The fact it hasn’t been built in Britain for a decade is almost beside the point.
 Here’s a pillar of the motoring world, one we really need to rely on in troubled times.
 Both to deliver our parcels and to generally make us feel alright about life.

 Good news: it does both jobs with aplomb.
 It’s a marvellous thing, one only denied perfection by its utter ubiquity and some outdated clichés about the chosen reading matter of its drivers and its placement atop the dashboard.